Undergraduate Teaching 2024-25

 Thursday, wk 7

 Start of mini-conferences where students give oral presentations.
 Supervisor and assessor mark independently.
-Mark forms to Group Administrator.
+Feedback forms returned to Group Administrators immediately following the presentations.

 Wednesday, wk 8